phiil-92/ssh-manager/README.md

 - 2FA for unlocking the vault (Optional)

 ### Security
 - This is intended to be used in a trusted network / homelab.
-Do not expose to the internet or an untrusted network.(Atleast not without a reverse proxy)
+Do not expose to the internet or an untrusted network.(Atleast not without a reverse proxy, but honestly just don't...)
 - Recommend putting it behind a reverse proxy with HTTPS.